Hydrocephalus Care & Treatment

 3. FDA patient advocate, FDA petitions, regulatory guidance, 1999 STAMP Conference 1994 - present.

 4. Experienced as a patient living with hydrocephalus, 12 shunt revisions, more than 50 brain scans 1992 - present.

 5. Hydrocephalus & CNS shunt technology consultant answering inquiries, and providing patient consults from 1996 - present.

-I've provided two patient reports below to illustrate the information I am able to provide from DiaCeph monitoring and case reviews.
+I include two patient reports below to illustrate the information I am able to provide through my DiaCeph monitoring and case reviews.
 I instruct the patient/family how to perform the monitoring on paper forms and instructions, typically over 10 to 14 days.
 When the monitoring is complete, you return the materials to me, and I plug the data into my computer and generate graphs of your data, then prepare a report of my findings and recommendations which can be used for ongoing care, corrective revision, and/or shunt pressure adjustments.
 Unfortunately, none of this is covered by insurance.